How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 Whitefield ointment Benzoic acid, salicylic acid and petrolatum

-Glucocorticoid Hydrocortisone (1% low potency, mild effect) Hydrocortisone acetate
+Glucocorticoid Hydrocortisone (1% low-active agent, has a mild effect) Hydrocortisone acetate

-Methylprednisolone acetate (0.25% low activity mild agent) Methylprednisolone acetate
+Methylprednisolone acetate (0.25% low-potency mild agent) Methylprednisolone acetate

-Sinalar and other trade names: Flucinar, Sinoderm, Ezacinon (moderately active ointment) Fluocinolone acetonide
+Sinalar and other trade names: Flucinar, Sinoderm, Ezacinone (moderately active ointment) Fluocinolone acetonide

-Vitamin and vegetable (natural) D-Panthenol or Pantoderm Dexpanthenol - provitamin B5
+Vitamins and herbs (natural) D-Panthenol or Pantoderm Dexpanthenol – provitamin B5

 Radevit Active Vitamins – E, D, A

-Daivonex (a cream specially designed for the treatment of psoriasis) Synthetic analogue of vitamin D3
+Daivonex (cream developed specifically for the treatment of psoriasis) Synthetic analogue of vitamin D3

 Shark oil (cream) Celandine, thyme, oils (tea tree, eucalyptus, lavender), urea, shark oil

 Important!
-Comprehensive psoriasis treatment involves the use of funds from all categories.
+Complex treatment psoriasis involves the use of funds from all categories.
 For example: Daivonex + Hydrocortisone + Salicylic ointment.
-Such a combination not only helps to quickly get rid of the symptoms of the disease, but also reduce the side effects of glucocorticoids.
+Such a combination not only helps to quickly get rid of the symptoms of the disease, but also reduces side effects from glucocorticoids.

 Salicylic acid helps glucocorticoids penetrate deep into the epidermis, and preparations with vitamin D protect the skin from atrophy.
-It is the ointments that provide effective psoriasis treatment, since they are used on all affected external areas and have a full therapeutic effect.
+It is the ointments that provide effective treatment for psoriasis, as they are used on all affected external areas and have a full therapeutic effect.

-How to make an ointment for psoriasis at home?
-This requires the use of powerful ingredients and proven techniques.
+How to make ointment for psoriasis at home?
+To do this, you need to use effective components and proven techniques.

-Oils (the most effective are almonds and tea tree), acids, plant extracts and extracts, propolis, deresined naphthalan help against this disease.
+Oils (the most effective are almond and tea tree), acids, plant extracts and extracts, propolis, and deresined naphthalan help against this disease.

-All of these components can be used to make an effective product.
+All these components can be used to make an effective product.

 1 recipe:

-• cook the mixture over low heat until boiling and after another 5-10 minutes (while stirring it every 2-3 minutes);
+• Cook the mixture over low heat until it boils and then for another 5-10 minutes (it needs to be stirred every 2-3 minutes);

 The resulting product can be placed in any convenient container.
-This ointment should be rubbed into all affected areas. , 2-3 times a day.
+Rub this ointment into all affected areas , 2-3 times a day.
 The duration of treatment varies depending on the severity of the disease.

-• crush the flowers of celandine and St. John's wort in earthenware (juice should stand out from them);
+• in a clay bowl, crush the flowers of celandine and St. John's wort (the juice should stand out from them);

-• pour propolis into pottery with chopped plants;
+• pour propolis into a clay pot with crushed plants;

 • add essential oils as desired.

-This product should only be stored in a cool dry place.
-Rub the ointment should 2 times a day, locally to the affected area.
+This product can only be stored in a cool, dry place.
+The ointment should be rubbed 2 times a day, locally to the affected areas.

 Important!
-Treatment of psoriasis with folk remedies is possible, moreover, it shows high efficiency with the right combination of components.
-Ointments can also be combined with trays, tinctures (not alcoholic) and other products.
+Treatment of psoriasis with folk remedies is possible, moreover, it shows high effectiveness with the right combination of components.
+Ointments can also be combined with baths, tinctures (not alcoholic) and other means.
 But in no case should you use non-traditional methods of treating psoriasis as the main treatment.

-The primary means for the treatment of pathology should be medication.
-Otherwise, the disease will only progress, since it "cannot be overcome" with one alternative therapy.
+The primary means for treating pathology should be medications.
+Otherwise, the disease will only progress, since traditional therapy alone will not cure it.

-Baths are used mainly for the treatment of the palmar-plantar form of the disease and nail lesions.
+Baths are used primarily to treat the palmoplantar form of the disease and nail lesions.

-They also can be combined with ointments and special varnishes (for example, with Clobetasol).
+They are also can be combined with ointments and special varnishes (for example, with Clobetasol).

-For psoriasis, full-fledged wellness baths are also made, which help to relieve symptoms of joint and bone diseases.
+For psoriasis, full-fledged health baths are also prepared, which help relieve symptoms of joint and bone diseases.

 In general, it all depends on the localization of the pathology.

 1. Salt based.
-Salt baths are used even in sanatoriums because they really have a relaxing, healing and pain-relieving effect.
-70 liters of warm water requires about 1-1.5 kg of sea salt.
+Salt baths are used even in sanatorium settings, as they truly have a relaxing, healing and analgesic effect.
+For 70 liters of warm water, approximately 1-1.5 kg of sea salt is required.
 This solution is contraindicated in the presence of festering, open wounds and weeping ulcers.

-2. Based on turpentine.
-You will need to displace boiling water (half a liter) with salicylic acid (1 g) and baby soap (40 g).
-The resulting solution needs to be poured with 500 g of gum turpentine.
+2. Turpentine based.
+You will need to mix boiling water (half a liter) with salicylic acid (1 g) and baby soap (40 g).
+The resulting solution needs to be poured into 500 g of gum turpentine.
 This mixture should be added 1 ml per 1 liter of water.

 3. Based on plant extracts.
-In this case, you can add crushed plants, the most effective for the treatment of pathology.
+IN in this case You can add crushed plants, which are most effective for treating pathology.
 It could be celandine, sage, string, chamomile, St. John's wort.
-It is advisable to immediately purchase an herbal mixture (sold in any pharmacy) and dilute it with water.
-Next, add the solution at the rate of 100 ml per 5 liters of water.
+It is advisable to immediately purchase a herbal mixture (sold at any pharmacy) and dilute it with water.
+Next, you need to add the solution at the rate of 100 ml per 5 liters of water.

-Plants, essential oils, sea salt, soda can also be used to make small baths.
-It is also recommended to periodically (1-2 times a fortnight) make solutions with an alcoholic tincture of propolis, or with special means based on bee products.
+To make small baths, you can also use plants, essential oils, sea salt, and soda.
+It is also recommended to periodically (1-2 times every half month) make solutions with alcohol tincture of propolis, or special products based on bee waste products.

 Note!
-Baths should be done on average 1-2 times a week, otherwise they will not give much result.
-The various solutions can be alternated with each other.
+Baths should be done on average 1-2 times a week, otherwise they will not give much results.
+Different solutions can be alternated with each other.

-It is necessary to take healing baths even during periods of remission.
-When the patient is significantly better, it is especially not recommended to use aggressive supportive therapy.
-But at the same time, it is impossible to complete the treatment completely.
-Therefore, it is during periods of remission that it is recommended to use first of all folk remedies, and only in the second - medication (not hormonal).
+You need to take healing baths even during periods of remission.
+When the patient becomes significantly better, it is especially not recommended to use aggressive means for maintenance therapy.
+But at the same time, treatment cannot be completed completely.
+Therefore, it is during periods of remission that it is recommended to use folk remedies first, and only secondarily medication (not hormonal).

-In addition to the above agents (ointments and baths) for the treatment of scalp psoriasis shampoos are used...
+In addition to the above-described remedies (ointments and baths) for the treatment of scalp psoriasis shampoos are used.
 Most often, patients are diagnosed with a seborrheic type of disease.
-This form of psoriasis is characterized by the appearance on the head of many scales, and not individual papules.
+This form of psoriasis is characterized by the appearance of many scales on the head, rather than individual papules.
 Treatment with shampoos is the most convenient and effective.
 You can use products containing:

 • zinc;